theunionsquare/mangojs/handbook/controller/overview.context.md

 - [ ] No business logic in controller methods
 - [ ] No direct database access
 - [ ] Controller exported and registered in routes array
+- [ ] The Controller endpoint prefix starts with /api/{short-service-name}/v1/\* where short-service-name is the service short name

 **Type Safety**